nipunjyoti/Relativity/README.md

 ## Steps to use it in Unity

 Shader graphs are in the shader folder.
-The RELATIVITY shader is the one at work.
-If you wanna see only effect of Lorentz transformation and Aberration individually then try LORENTZ and ABERRATION shadergraph.
-If you wanna try, paste all the folder in unity project menu.
+The ABERRATION shader is the one at work.
+If you wanna see only effect of Lorentz transformation try LORENTZ shadergraph.
+Paste all the folder in unity project menu.
 Launch the BasicScene in the Scenes folder and play with it.

 ![Relativity1](https://github.com/user-attachments/assets/102307c6-ee71-40b5-afed-ac0f7db9018e)